Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Darcy gave him a slightly smug smile.
 "We caught one of their agents."

 "How do they have agents on Earth?"
 Xiù asked.
-"I mean… It’s a deathworld, so their agent would have to be human, right?
+"I mean...
+It’s a deathworld, so their agent would have to be human, right?
 Are there humans who are selling us out?"

 "This is why the implants are so important," Rylee explained.
-"They can be… hacked."
+"They can be... hacked."

 ***"...Hacked?!"*** Appalled, Xiù gaped at her.
 "Those are in people’s *brains!"*